ionide/Fornax/README.md

 ### Page content

 Content files are `.md` files containing page content, and a header with settings (defined using yaml).
-The header part is parsed, and passed to the template's `generate` function as `Model`.
+The header part is parsed, and passed to the layout's `generate` function as `Model`.
 The content part is compiled to html and also passed to the `generate` function.
-The header part needs to have the `layout` entry which defines what template will be used for the page.
+The header part needs to have the `layout` entry which defines what layout will be used for the page.

 Sample page: